bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 - [General] indicates parameters for how we want the algorithm to run; parameters like minCNAlength, intercept are indicating WGS is being used
 - [sample] indicates the input data of our tumor either in bam format or pileup/cpn
 - [control] indicates our input data of our normal sample, again in different formats
-- [BAF] indicates the necesarry files for calculatibng the b-allele frequency which will help us indicated LOH
+- [BAF] indicates the necesarry files for calculatibng the b-allele frequency which will help us identify regions of LOH

 #Now to run controlfreec
 ```
 /usr/local/bin/freec -conf CBW_config.txt > output.log
 ```
-Note here we will get somewarning that segmentation is completed, this due to subsetting the files to allow for a quicker runtime.
+Note here we will get some warning that segmentation is completed, this due to subsetting the files to allow for a quicker runtime.

 Let's list the files we generated here.
 ```